jboss-developer/jboss-eap-quickstarts/logging/README.md

 Check the Server Logs
 ---------------------

 The log files are located in the `EAP_HOME/standalone/log` log directory.
-At this point you should see the following standard log file that is produced by the application server:
+At this point you should see the following log files.

-        * `server.log`
+        * `server.log` - This is the standard log produced by the application server.
+By default, it contains all the server log messages, including the server startup messages.
+        * `gc.log.0` - This is a garbage collection log.
+It contains garbage collection activity and can be used for diagnostic purposes.
+This log can be ignored as it is not used in this quickstart.

 Configure the Logging Quickstart Log File Handlers